NCSITE Awards For 2014:

 If anyone has a photo of Mr. Jay Quinn, or has additional biographical information that can be shared on this web-site, please notify the Chair of the Operations Committee.

-Congratulations to J. Kevin Lacy, PE of NCDOT for receiving the 2012 NCSITE Jay Quinn Technical Excellence Award!
+Congratulations to Bastian Schroeder, PhD., PE of ITRE for receiving the 2014 NCSITE Jay Quinn Technical Excellence Award.

 Past Award Winners